pvdz/zeparser3/tests/testcases/objects/destructuring/identifier_properties/keyword_obj_key_check/gen/assign_string_key/await.md

 Parsed with the module goal.

 `````
-throws: Tokenizer error!
+throws: Parser error!
-    Was looking for a character that starts an expression, found `}` (125 / 0x7d) instead
+  Cannot use `await` as var when goal=module but found `await` outside an async function

 ({"key": await} = null)
               ^------- error